michaelsevilla/malacology-popper/paper/paper.md

 <!-- Introduce Ceph -->

-In this paper, we examine the programmability of Ceph, the open-source storage system solution backed by Red Hat.
-Ceph is known as the swiss army knife of storage, offering file, object, and block APIs for applications.
-The main draw of Ceph is the flexibility to use all three layers on the same storage system.
+In this paper we examine the programmability of Ceph, the increasingly popular open-source distributed storage system.
+Something of a storage swiss army knife, Ceph supports file, block, and object interfaces simultaneously in a single cluster.
+While Ceph is well-regarded as software-defined storage, this label largely refers to the flexibility of a fixed, narrow set of APIs.
-While Ceph is one of the most flexible distributed systems out there, we contend that the system could be *even more programmable*.
-With minimal changes to the architecture, and building on many of the subsytems already baked into Ceph, we can build large research-quality systems.
+By introducing programmability concepts into Ceph, research-quality systems can be built by carefully exposing internal storage services to applications.

 <!-- Our solution: programmable storage -->